jgraley/inferno-cpp2v/src/sr/stages.md

  - And-rule regions: child `AndRuleEngine`s are generated for detected sub-regions.
  - Determine keyers and residuals.
- - Determine my, master/outer and master/outer boundary `Agent`s.
+ - Determine my, surrounding and boundary `Agent`s.
  - `AndRuleEngine` configuration of the `Agent`s: informs the agent:
    - keyer and residual links for coupled agents.
  - Extracts symbolics (satisfiability expressions) from agents.